© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Q. What is the UKCA mark?

 A. UKCA stands for ‘United Kingdom Conformity Assessed’.
 It is the UK’s version of the European CE mark and is to be used for those products placed on the UK market that were previously covered by the CE mark.
 This includes EU PPE legislation written into law following the departure from the EU.
 UKCA certification entered UK legislation on 1st January 2021.
-We are currently in a ‘transition year’ in which products can be either CE or UKCA marked.
-This period ends on the last day of December 2021, after which only UKCA-marked products can be placed on the UK market.
+We are currently in a ‘transition period' of two years in which products can be either CE or UKCA marked.
+This period ends on the last day of December 2022, after which only UKCA-marked products can be placed on the UK market.

 Q. Are the categories for PPE the same for the UKCA mark as they are in CE marking?